-Select the correct database for the study and then you will be prompted to exit from the study and launch it again in order to have the new database applied.
+Select the correct Amyloid database for the study (Amyvid, NeuraCeq or Vizamyl), from the available menu items; double-check that the "Database in use" is updated to reflect the newly selected database.
 See below for the processing steps for the amyloid imaging agents.